5t3v3/Projectile-Motion/README.md

 # Projectile-Motion
+# PHYSICS MINI_PROJECT

-This is a python program to compare the difference between  a projectile motion under air drag and without air drag.
+Python program to plot and compare a projectile motion under air drag and without air drag.